 Thurot's body was thrown over-board during the battle, and his corpse was found washed up on the Isle of Galloway, wrapped in a velvet curtain from the ship.
 He was found with his silver tobacco box, pocket-watch and ivory-poniard.
 The carpet has been kept at Monreith House, Dumfries, while Thurot's watch is now in the possession of Castle Douglas.
 His ivory-poniard was recently exhibited at the Society of Antiquaries in Edinburgh.

 During his lifetime, Thurot was a popular figure among the British public due to his grandfather's Irish heritage.
-On his death there was an outpouring of grief from the inhabitants of Galloway, Dumfries and the neighboring Irish coast.
+On his death there was an outpouring of grief from the inhabitants of Galloway, Dumfries and the neighbouring Irish coast.
 Ballads, biographies, paintings and engravings were produced commemorating his life, and he became a martyred 'folk hero'.

 Memoirs written by Reverend Francis Durand in 1760 reveal Thurot spent a number of years living in Paddington, where he gained the affections of the English with his 'most obliging and generous disposition'.
 Detailing his involvement with the Freemasons in London, Durand's memoirs suggest the Frenchman did not want to fight against the British.